Comitz | Beethe, Attorneys

 All too often, disability insurance companies expect people with disabilities to stay at home, in bed.
 What they fail to realize is that most doctors actually encourage disabled claimants to try some activities of daily living, light physical therapy, or social interaction.
 Just because a disabled person can eat chips at a restaurant with family doesn’t mean he can perform all of the duties of his former occupation.
 Nevertheless, disability insurers often try to get any physical activity on camera and use it as proof that the claimant is not disabled.

-Many people filing for private disability wonder exactly when private investigators are watching them.
+Many people filing for private disability wonder when private investigators are watching them.
 After years of dealing with disability insurance detectives, we have recognized the five most popular times for surveillance of policyholders:

 • During holidays.
 This is when policyholders are likely to be out of the house enjoying time with family and friends.